Aug chords

 Aug chords with added notes

-There are some "alterations" that could be interested to you concerning this chord type.
+There are some "alterations" that might interest you concerning this chord type.
 For instance augmented with an added 9th:

 Caug(add9)

-This chord function very much as the regular Caug, but with smoother fingerings.
+This chord functions similarly to a regular Caug, but with smoother fingerings.
 In a progression:

 C - Caug(add9) - Am